Items you absolutely need if you’re traveling with a baby

 There are several similar brands available, all do roughly the same job.
 Just be careful not to overload the back of a stroller or it becomes liable to tipping over.

-You can see our full comparison guide on travel cots and bassinets here, or check out some of these designs and options:
+You can see our full comparison guide on travel cots and portable bassinets here, or check out some of these designs and options:

 RELATED POST: Sleeping on the go and dealing with jet lag

-If you don’t already have an easy-grab diaper/nappy change kit, its time to invest!
-Taking an entire diaper bag into an aeroplane toilet is cumbersome and unnecessarily bulky – not to mention some of the weird and wonderful places you might find yourself needing to squat for changes during a travelling adventure!
+Taking an entire diaper bag into an airplane toilet is cumbersome and unnecessarily bulky – not to mention some of the weird and wonderful places you might find yourself needing to squat for diaper changes during a traveling adventure!

-Baby travel essential #9: Large Muslin Cloths
+Baby Travel Essential #9: Large Muslin Cloths

 Being so light and thin they are especially good for warmer climates and very easy to rinse and dry if they do get dirty.
 You MUST have some of these in your travel bag – and I bet you will for years to come!

-Baby travel essential #10:
+Baby Travel Essential #10:

 Feeding Essentials